sanagrwl/clj-server-template/README.md

     When cloning a project, renaming directories/namespaces is too cumbersome

-The project created using the template will have following setup:
+The project created using the template will have the following setup:

     :dependencies [[org.clojure/clojure "1.6.0"]
                    [compojure "1.1.5"]